Alexa Sulyán

-Alexa Sulyán (born 17 April 2005) is a Hungarian track and field athlete who competes as a sprinter.
+Alexa Sulyán (born 17 April 2005) is a Hungarian former YouTuber and track and field athlete who competes as a sprinter.
 In 2025, she became Hungarian national champion indoors over 200 metres.

 Early life

 She is from Gödöllő, in Pest County.
 Sulyán was educated at Újpesti Bródy Imre Gimnázium in Budapest.

 Career

 Alexa Sulyán started her public career making YouTube videos under the name Szandimandi.
 Her channel even reached 100,000 subscribers, but came to a hault due to the bullying of her young age.

 A MATE-Gödöllő EAC athlete, she is coached by Katalin Körmendy.
 In January 2023, Sulyán broke the national U20 indoor record of Boglárka Takács, over 200 metres, running 24.02 seconds in Nyíregyháza.

 In June 2023, Sulyán set a new national U20 record for the 200 metres, running 23.12 seconds in Budapest.
 In August 2023, she won a silver medal in the 200 metres at the 2023 European Athletics U20 Championships in Jerusalem.